intel-analytics/ipex-llm-tutorial/ch_7_Finetune/7_1_Finetune_Llama2-7B.md

 ```
 > **Note**
 >
-> Instead of `from peft import prepare_model_for_kbit_training, get_peft_model` as we did for regular QLoRA using bitandbytes and cuda, we import them from `bigdl.llm.transformers.qlora` here to get a BigDL-LLM compatible PEFT model.
+> Instead of `from peft import prepare_model_for_kbit_training, get_peft_model` as we did for regular QLoRA using bitandbytes and cuda, we import them from `ipex_llm.transformers.qlora` here to get a IPEX-LLM compatible PEFT model.
 And the rest is just the same as regular LoRA finetuning process using `peft`.
 >
 > **Note**
 >